40 Ways Your Body Changes After 40

 In a study of 827 women, psychologist David Buss found those around 40 are more interested in sex.
 Buss is an evolutionary psychologist and he thinks that this uptick in female libido could be a biological tactic to increase the chances of procreation.

 He proposes that as women produce fewer eggs, their bodies are wired to be more sexually aroused to boost the an egg’s probability of being fertilized.

 Dudes are usually around 40 when sperm quality decreases.
 This means it takes longer for their partners to conceive and when they do, there’s an increased risk of miscarriage.

 Your brain changes.

-Another consequence of the female body producing less estrogen during perimenopause is changes in brain chemistry and function.
+One of the ways your body changes after 40 is that the female body producing less estrogen during perimenopause is changes in brain chemistry and function.
 It can lead to forgetfulness because the brain has a harder time organizing your thoughts in way that’s easy for you to recall.
 The good news is that eventually the brain adapts to lower of estrogen levels and compensates.

 You become lactose intolerant.

 One of the countless cool things the body does is help your small intestine digest lactose—a disaccharide sugar composed of galactose and glucose that is found in milk—is by producing an enzyme called lactase.
 As we age, the levels of lactase lower, and the lactose you ingest can hit your colon in a less digested state and the results… well, they’re not pretty.
 (Hint: they include everything from gas to bloating.)

 If you think you’re developing an intolerance to dairy, try taking probiotics and experimenting with other milk sources like goat, almond, rice or cashew milk.
 You can also take digestive enzymes to help.